apache/trafficcontrol/docs/source/api/cachegroups_id_queue_update.rst

 	{"action": "queue", "cdn": "CDN-in-a-Box"}

-..
-[1] Either 'cdn' or 'cdnID' *must* be in the request data (but not both).

 Response Structure
 ------------------
 :action:         The action processed, one of "queue" or "dequeue"
-:cachegroupId:   The integral, unique identifier of the :term:`Cache Group` for which updates were queued/dequeued
+:cachegroupId:   The integral, unique identifier of the :term:`Cache Group` for which :term:`Queue Updates` was performed or cleared
 :cachegroupName: The name of the :term:`Cache Group` for which updates were queued/dequeued
 :cdn:            The name of the CDN to which the queue/dequeue operation was restricted
 :serverNames:    An array of the (short) hostnames of the servers within the :term:`Cache Group` which are also assigned to the CDN specified in the ``"cdn"`` field